 Asian Studies Minor

-The minor consists of 18 credits hours, with no more that 9 credits coming from any one discipline.
+The minor consists of 18 credits hours, with no more than nine credits coming from any one discipline.
 Courses are chosen in consultation with the Asian studies program coordinator.
-The minor covers three categories including 3 credits for the one required IDS capstone course, 9 credits from the core category, and 6 credits from the elective category.
+The minor covers three categories including three credits for the one required IDS capstone course, nine credits from the core category, and six credits from the elective category.
 Courses in the core category may also be used to fulfill the elective requirement but the same courses cannot be used to satisfy both categories.
-Students must fulfill course requirements in all of the three categories in order to graduate with the Asian Studies minor.
+Students must fulfill course requirements in all of the three categories in order to graduate with the Asian studies minor.
 Courses that are applied to the student's major cannot be applied simultaneously to the minor.

 There are five primary objectives for the new Asian studies minor:

-- The minor is designed to provide students with a solid historical background s the foundation of their learning about Asia.
+- The minor is designed to provide students with a solid historical background as the foundation of their learning about Asia.

 - The minor offers students with contemporary knowledge regarding cultures, geography, peoples, politics, and societies in Asia.